thirumurthis/projects/go-operator/go_operator_blog.md

 To demonstrate the use of Operator SDK in design and create CRD, update reconcile logic and deployment workflow - created a SpringBoot application that exposes an end point in 8080 port.
 This end point will render the response by reading the value from configuration file or environment variable.

-What are the resources used for deploying Spring application?
+### Resources required to deploy Spring application?

 - ConfigMap
         - The application.yaml content is deployed as ConfigMap resource.
 The deployment manifest should mount the ConfigMap as volume, so Spring application can access it.
 The mounted configMap is passed as external configuration, using `--spring.config.location` option when starting the Spring application.
 For more details refer the Kubernetes documentation.